rasmuslos/ShelfPlayer/README.md

 Available on the App Store soon™️ \
 \
 Update: The app has been stuck in app review for nearly a month now.
-This is the second time i submitted it, the first time was on December the fifth.
+This is the second time i submitted it, the first time was on December the fifth. \
+Also we are on version 2.1.2 now (as of Jan.
+23) and build 91.
+The amount of commits nearly doubled since the app has been send to apple for review

 <img src="/Screenshots/Review.png?raw=true" alt="Library" />